ivanstar/Twitter-Like-Clone/README.md

 # Twitter-Like-Clone
-Use DynamoDB local to create a new microservice for private direct messaging between users.
-The private messaging
-	is created as a separate flask application connected to Amazon's Dynamodb Local.
-This microservice is designed to work with the users and timeline microservices.
-An API gateway is used to distribute each request to port 5000.
-Each private messaging includes a text field, text id, from, and quick replies.
+This project involves creating microservices to produce functionality of a Twitter-Like message system.
+It is written as a separate Flask framework application under RESTful API attributes.
+It includes database technologies such as SQL(SQLite) and NoSQL(DynamoDB) to store user messages and their timeline feeds.
+Additionally, the server side associates with a API Gateway, load-balancing, and authenication.

 Services Used:
 	1. DynamoDB local
+	2. SQLite
-	2. Flask
+	3. Flask
-	3. Boto3
+	4. Boto3
-	4. httpie
+	5. httpie

 How to dynamodb table is created:
 	***The dynamodb table is created from a separate py file called "create_table.py", the python file includes the schema used to initialized the database.